tomsawyer0224/sklearn_classification/README.md

   if dataset == 'yourdataset':
     self.dataset = self._get_yourdataset
 ```
-> Note: The dataset should be grey images of shape (n_samples, height, width)
+> Note: The dataset should be gray images.
+It is an array of shape (n_samples, height, width).